APIS v2.1 Standard

 Credentials

-Agent Passports and Machine Passports issued by recognized Realm Issuers.
-Passports bind keys, principals, mandates, DIDs, trust tiers, issuer metadata, and validity periods.
+Agent Passports and Machine Passports are issued by recognized Realm Issuers.
+Minted credentials bind keys, principals, delegates, trust tiers, issuer metadata, and validity periods.

 Mandates